Trouble Brewing for Hades

 “It’s a punishment,” an indignant Hades replied.
 “Sisyphus was a dreadful person in life; he was a liar, a cheat, a thief, and a murderer.
 When he first got here, he convinced my lovely and trusting wife, Persephone, to allow him to return home for three days.
 He told her he would come right back–he didn’t.
 Do you know the headache that caused for me…and the extra paperwork.”

 “It’s just not fair,” said Hector a denizen of Tartarus, “here in Tartarus it’s all cold, damp, creepy, and there’s spiders everywhere.
 And they make us do pointless tasks all day–did you see Sisyphus and his boulder?
 Meanwhile over in Elysium it’s all sunshine, picnics, and fields full of flowers…there’s no spiders there.”

-“The people in Elysium lived good productive lives,” Hades explained, “the people in Tartarus were lying, slandering, thieving, murderers, many of whom also drove their chariots slowly in the fast lane just to piss people off.”
+“The people in Elysium lived good productive lives,” Hades explained, “the people in Tartarus were lying, slandering, thieving, murderers, many of whom also drove their chariots slowly in the fast lane…you know how much that pisses people off.”

 “I just bring them over the river Styx,” Charon said when asked to comment.
 “What happens to them when they get here is all Hades.”

 “I saw Hercules here the other day,” Hector complained, “he just comes and goes as he pleases; I guess when you’re the illegitimate son of the almighty Zeus, you can do whatever you want.”

 Hector was immediately struck by a bolt of lightning and attacked by spiders.